mattma/docs/go/concepts.md

 String literals can be created using double quotes "Hello World" which can contain newlines and they allow special escape sequences, or back ticks `Hello World`, use in multi lines, excaping characters.

-- Types list

-bool
-string: by default, type is rune (works for unicode character), not byte.

-uint: either 32 or 64 bits
-uintptr: un unsigned integer large enough to store the uninterpreted bits of a pointer value uint8/byte: unsigned, 8-bits integers ( 0 to 255 )
-uint16: unsigned, 16-bits integers ( 0 to 65535 )
-uint32: unsigned, 32-bits integers ( 0 to 4294967295 )
-uint64: unsigned, 64-bits integers ( 0 to 18446744073709551615 )

-int: either 32 or 64 bits
-int8: signed, 8-bits integers ( -128 to 127 )
-int16: signed, 16-bits integers ( -32768 to 32767 )
-int32/rune: signed, 32-bits integers ( -2147483648 to 2147483647 ).
-Like a Character, Unicode
-int64: signed, 64-bits integers ( -9223372036854775808 to 9223372036854775807)

-float32: the set of all IEEE-754 32-bit floating-point numbers.
-Refer as single precision
-float64: the set of all IEEE-754 64-bit floating-point numbers.
-Refer as double precision (Recommend using when floating numbers)

-complex64: the set of all complex numbers with float32 real and imaginary parts
-complext128: the set of all complex numbers with float64 real and imaginary parts

-byte: alias for uint8
-rune: alias for int32 (represents a Unicode code point)

-array
-slice: Recommend to use. a segment of an array
-struct: define OO type of contracts.
-Go does not have classes.

-function
-interface
-map
-channel